GeekTrainer/learn-vue/m02-attribute-binding/includes/2-display-image-with-attribute-binding.md

 ![Screenshot showing the HTML page with new div sections that display an image on the left, with the product name centered in the section on the right.](../media/html-formatted-with-image-on-left.png)

-## Bind an Attribute to an Expression
+## Bind an attribute to an expression

 At this point we have hard-coded the name of the image file that is being displayed in the left side of our webpage, but we can bind the `src` attribute by entering its value into our Vue app.
 Open your main.js file and add the following code in the data() return function.